SoftwareHeritage/swh-deposit/docs/internals/loading-workflow.rst

 Loading workflow
 ================

-This section complements the :ref:`deposit-use-case` documentation, by detailing how deposits are handled internally after clients deposited them.
+This section complements the :ref:`deposit-use-cases` documentation, by detailing how deposits are handled internally after clients deposited them.

 Reception